KauzClay/docs-tap/application-accelerator/creating-accelerators/testing-accelerators.hbs.md

 1. Follow the steps in
    [Installing the Tanzu CLI](https://github.com/vmware-tanzu/tanzu-cli/blob/main/docs/quickstart/install.md).

-1. Install a binary file that matches the operating system and architecture that you use in your CI.
+   Install the binary file that matches the operating system and architecture that you use in your CI.

 1. From your CI script, install the `accelerator` plug-in by running these commands: